FavourableGod/CAPSTONE-PROJECT/README.md

 ### Exploratory Data Analysis:
 ---
 This involved the exploratory of the Data to answer some questions about the data such as;
-- Retrieve the total number of customers from each region.
-- Find the most popular subscription type by the number of customers.
-- Find customers who canceled their subscription within 6 months.
-- Calculate the average subscription duration for all customers.
-- Find customers with subscriptions longer than 12 months.
-- Calculate total revenue by subscription type.
-- Find the top 3 regions by subscription cancellations.
-- Find the total number of active and canceled subscriptions.

 ### Data Analysis